VUIIS/dax/docs/news/spiders/VBMQA.rst

 * **Data Requirements**
 Scans, Processers, Accessors that are input.

+* **Offline Compliance**
+This spider is NOT offline compliant because it uses XnatUtils.download_Scan and does not accept an '--offline' flag.

 * **Resources**
 | OUTLOG - STDOUT and STDERR from the process on the grid
 | PBS - The DRMAA compliant batch script to run the job